Skip to main content

 Escalation Risk

 Competitors may retaliate by exploiting your vulnerabilities or via legal/regulatory channels.
+Assume the opposition will file complaints, trigger audits, or run counter-campaigns, and prepare a measured response ahead of time.

 🧠 Strategic Insights